palestine-will-live/eci/legal-act/draft-legal-act.md

 ## Whereas:

-(1) Article 2 of the Euro-Mediterranean Association Agreement with Israel establishes that relations between the parties "shall be based on respect for human rights and democratic principles, which guides their internal and international policy and constitutes an essential element of this Agreement."
+(1) Article 2 of the Euro-Mediterranean Association Agreement with Israel establishes that relations between the parties "shall be based on respect for human rights and democratic principles, which guides their internal and international policy and constitutes an essential element of this Agreement," thereby conditioning preferential trade treatment on compliance with fundamental values.

+(2) The Agreement's trade and commercial provisions, including preferential tariffs, market access, and economic cooperation, are subject to the essential elements clause, creating enforceable conditionality within the Common Commercial Policy framework.

-(2) Article 60 of the Vienna Convention on the Law of Treaties provides that a material breach of a bilateral treaty by one of the parties entitles the other to invoke the breach as a ground for suspending the treaty's operation in whole or in part.
+(3) Article 60 of the Vienna Convention on the Law of Treaties provides that a material breach of a bilateral treaty by one of the parties entitles the other to invoke the breach as a ground for suspending the treaty's operation in whole or in part.

-(3) The European Union has established consistent practice that association agreements may be suspended when essential elements, particularly human rights provisions, are systematically violated.
+(4) The European Union exercises exclusive competence over Common Commercial Policy pursuant to Article 207 TFEU, including authority to suspend trade provisions of association agreements through qualified majority voting when essential elements are breached.

-(4) The International Court of Justice, in its order of 26 January 2024 in South Africa v.
+(5) The International Court of Justice, in its order of 26 January 2024 in South Africa v.
 Israel, found allegations of violations of the Genocide Convention to be plausible and ordered provisional measures.

-(5) Under Article 1 of the Genocide Convention, contracting parties confirm that genocide constitutes a crime under international law which they undertake to prevent and punish.
+(6) Under Article 1 of the Genocide Convention, contracting parties confirm that genocide constitutes a crime under international law which they undertake to prevent and punish, including through available commercial policy instruments.

+(7) The European Union has established consistent practice of suspending trade provisions and preferential treatment when essential elements are systematically violated, as demonstrated in the Belarus (2012) suspension of trade benefits under Common Commercial Policy.

-(6) International humanitarian law, as codified in the Geneva Conventions of 1949, establishes binding obligations for the protection of civilians in armed conflict, including the prohibition of collective punishment and the duty to ensure humanitarian access.
+(8) International humanitarian law, as codified in the Geneva Conventions of 1949, establishes binding obligations for the protection of civilians in armed conflict, violations of which affect the integrity of preferential trade relationships.

-(7) United Nations Security Council Resolution 2334 (2016) determined that Israeli settlements in Palestinian territory occupied since 1967 constitute a flagrant violation of international law.
+(9) United Nations Security Council Resolution 2334 (2016) determined that Israeli settlements in Palestinian territory occupied since 1967 constitute a flagrant violation of international law, affecting the legitimate basis for preferential trade relations.

-(8) The current situation in the Occupied Palestinian Territory has resulted in extensive civilian casualties and humanitarian crisis, raising serious concerns regarding compliance with international humanitarian law.
+(10) The current humanitarian situation documented by UN agencies demonstrates systematic violations affecting over 2 million civilians, undermining the essential elements upon which preferential trade treatment is conditioned.

-(9) The principle of proportionality requires that Union measures be appropriate and necessary to achieve legitimate objectives, going no further than required.
+(11) The principle of proportionality requires that Union commercial policy measures be appropriate and necessary to achieve legitimate objectives, going no further than required while maintaining effectiveness.

-(10) Temporary suspension serves as a legitimate diplomatic instrument to encourage compliance with international legal obligations while preserving the possibility of full restoration upon demonstrated compliance.
+(12) Temporary suspension of trade provisions serves as a legitimate commercial policy instrument to maintain agreement integrity and encourage compliance with essential elements while preserving humanitarian cooperation.

-(11) Such measures ultimately serve the long-term interests of all parties by promoting adherence to international law, thereby contributing to regional stability and Israel's integration into the international legal order.
+(13) Such commercial measures ultimately serve the interests of rules-based international trade by ensuring preferential treatment remains conditional on respect for fundamental values as explicitly agreed in Article 2.

 ## HAS ADOPTED THIS DECISION:

-### Article 1 - Suspension
+### Article 1 - Suspension of Trade and Commercial Provisions

-The application of the Euro-Mediterranean Association Agreement establishing an association between the European Communities and their Member States, of the one part, and the State of Israel, of the other part, is hereby temporarily suspended, with the exception of provisions relating to humanitarian cooperation, consular relations, and civilian protection.
+1. The following trade and commercial provisions of the Euro-Mediterranean Association Agreement with Israel are hereby temporarily suspended:
+   (a) Title II - Free movement of goods (Articles 6-22) (b) Title III - Right of establishment and supply of services (Articles 29-34) (c) Title IV - Payments, capital, competition and other economic provisions (Articles 35-47) (d) Protocol 4 on cumulation of origin

+2. The following provisions shall remain in force:
+   (a) Provisions relating to humanitarian cooperation and assistance (b) Consular and diplomatic relations
+   (c) Medical cooperation and civilian protection measures

-### Article 2 - Conditions for lifting suspension
+### Article 2 - Conditions for Lifting Suspension

-The suspension shall be lifted when the following conditions are cumulatively verified by competent international monitoring bodies:
+The suspension of trade and commercial provisions shall be lifted when the following conditions are verified through established international monitoring mechanisms:

-(a) Implementation of a sustainable ceasefire in accordance with United Nations Security Council resolutions;
+(a) Implementation of ceasefire verified by UN Security Council monitoring mechanisms with specific benchmarks;

-(b) Restoration of humanitarian access in accordance with international humanitarian law;
+(b) Restoration of humanitarian access to pre-October 2023 levels as measured by UN OCHA metrics (minimum 500 trucks daily);

-(c) Demonstrable compliance with international humanitarian law in the Occupied Palestinian Territory;
+(c) Demonstrable compliance with Geneva Conventions verified through ICRC monitoring protocols;

-(d) Cessation of settlement activities in compliance with United Nations Security Council Resolution 2334 (2016);
+(d) Complete cessation of settlement construction activities verified by UN OSCE monitoring per Resolution 2334;

-(e) Restoration of freedom of movement for Palestinians in accordance with international humanitarian law.
+(e) Removal of movement restrictions verified by UN Special Rapporteur using established movement indicators.

-### Article 3 - Monitoring and assessment
+### Article 3 - Monitoring and Assessment

-The Commission shall monitor compliance with the conditions set out in Article 2, taking into account reports from United Nations agencies and relevant international organizations.
+1. The Commission shall monitor compliance with the conditions set out in Article 2, using quantitative metrics and reports from:
+   (a) United Nations Security Council monitoring bodies (b) UN Office for the Coordination of Humanitarian Affairs (c) International Committee of the Red Cross
+   (d) UN Special Rapporteur on the situation of human rights in the Palestinian territories

-The Commission shall report to the Council every six months on progress toward meeting the specified conditions.
+2. The Commission shall report to the Council every three months on progress toward meeting the specified conditions using objective, measurable indicators.

-### Article 4 - Safeguard provisions
+### Article 4 - Safeguard Provisions

 This Decision shall not affect:
-(a) Humanitarian assistance programs;
+(a) Humanitarian assistance programs and emergency relief operations;
 (b) Consular and diplomatic relations;
-(c) Medical cooperation and emergency assistance.
+(c) Medical cooperation and emergency assistance;
+(d) Academic and scientific cooperation serving civilian purposes;
+(e) Existing contractual obligations entered into before the date of this Decision.

-### Article 5 - Review clause
+### Article 5 - Review Clause

-The Council shall review this Decision within eighteen months of its entry into force and may decide to maintain, modify, or terminate the suspension.
+1. The Council shall review this Decision within twelve months of its entry into force.

+2. The Council, acting by qualified majority on a proposal from the Commission, may decide to:
+   (a) Maintain the suspension if conditions remain unfulfilled;
+   (b) Modify the scope of suspended provisions based on partial compliance;
+   (c) Terminate the suspension upon verification of full compliance with Article 2 conditions.

 ### Article 6 - Entry into force